diux-dev/rosettadrone/README.md

-# This project is not being actively maintained anymore.
-Please take a look at various forks for further development.
+# Ths repo deprecated

+DIU is no longer maintaining this product.

+Another team has forked the project and is activel maintaining it at https://github.com/The1only/rosettadrone